betterscientificsoftware/bssw.io/Articles/Blog/2024-08-BSSwFellowsOpen2024.md

 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity which promotes better scientific software through a publicly available artifact.
 <!-- We select at least three Fellows per year and honorable mentions as appropriate. -->
 Each 2025 BSSw Fellow will receive up to $25,000 for their proposed activity.
-Activities can include organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community, including broadening participation or promoting diversity, equity, and inclusion.
+Activities can include organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community.
 [Applications are now being accepted for the 2025 BSSw Fellowship](https://bssw.io/pages/apply-for-the-bssw-fellowship-program).

 <br>